natcap/invest.users-guide/source/roadmap.rst

 """""""
 The WQ Model Tier 1a:

-+ Produces spatially explicit maps of residence time in an estuary
 + Assesses areas in an estuary that are at-risk to water quality issues

 The WQ Model Tier 1b: